Los Indios, Texas

 Los Indios is a U.S. border town in Cameron County, Texas.
 The population was 1,008 at the 2020 census.
 It is included as part of the Brownsville–Harlingen–Raymondville and the Matamoros–Brownsville metropolitan areas.
 The Free Trade International Bridge connects Los Indios with Matamoros, Tamaulipas.

 History

-Los Indios is likely named after a Spanish ranch and had its start in the year 1913 by the building of the San Benito and Rio Grande Valley Railway through that territory.
+Los Indios is likely named after a Spanish ranch and got its start in the year 1913, following construction of the San Benito and Rio Grande Valley Railway through that territory.
+Los Indios was incorporated in 1995; as of February 2025, it was the most recent town to be incorporated in Cameron County.

 Geography

 Los Indios is located at 26°2′59″N 97°44′25″W (26.049729, –97.740140).